Chairman of the Board, Kandu

 Geraldine B. Laybourne joined Symantec's board of directors in January 2008.
-She became Chairman of the Board of Defy Media, a private media company, in October 2013.
+She became Chairman of the Board of Kandu, a kids’ technology company, in May 2013.
 Laybourne founded Oxygen Media and served as its chairman and chief executive officer until November 2007 when the network was acquired by NBC Universal.
 Oxygen was launched in 2000 to fill a void in the television landscape – creating a network targeted to younger women.
 Laybourne led the company to be a strong advocate for women, through programs like The Mentor's Walk.

 Prior to starting Oxygen, Laybourne spent 16 years at Nickelodeon.
 Under her leadership, Nickelodeon became the top-rated 24-hour cable service and won several notable honors, including Emmy®, Peabody®, CableACE® and Parent’s Choice® awards.
 From 1996-1998, Laybourne was president of Disney/ABC Cable Networks where she was responsible for overseeing cable programming for the Walt Disney Company and ABC.